szstonelee/gointernal/errInErr.md

 }
 ```

-But if for RPC, we need code like the above to deal with exceptions, because we assume:
+But if for RPC, we need code like the above to deal with other exceptions, because we assume:
-1. there would be network issue
+1. there would be network issues
-2. remote server may be wrong
+2. remote server maybe crash

-That is why RPC much more complicated than LPC.
+That is why RPC are much more complicated than LPC.

 But if we assume
 1. LAN is robust like local CPU
-2. remote server is same strong as the local machine (or if server fails, it is like the crash of local machine)
+2. We treat remote server crash like the one of local machine

-It will make the RPC coding easier.
-Or we just treat it like the Linux way for OOM.
+If the assumptions are true, or if we code in limited error, it will make the RPC coding easier.
+It is the same way Linux does with OOM.

 # More interesting